TN-Holdings-LLC/psf-zero/README.md

 for multiple comparisons (Paper 1, Section 6; "What we could not explain").
 That line of inquiry is closed, not open.

+**How often does this actually happen?
+Rarely, by design -- and that is the point, not a caveat.** A follow-up test ran standard QAOA (MaxCut, random Erdos-Renyi problem graphs, density 0.1-0.5) against both an 8x8 grid and a heavy-hex device: `VF2Layout` never entered the failure region, resolving in under 1.1ms on all 30 runs at every density tested.
+The reason is not that these circuits were "light" -- it is that a random graph this dense has average degree far exceeding the device's own maximum (6.7 vs. a grid's 4, already at the lowest density tested), so no perfect, zero-SWAP layout exists at all, and `VF2Layout` correctly recognizes that almost instantly.
+**The cliff requires a narrow, specific condition -- an interaction graph that is simultaneously fully embeddable and fully saturated** -- which this project's own circuit families were built to hit deliberately, and which a generic dense circuit does not land on by chance (spare-qubit-cliff Addenda 135-136).
+This project's own search therefore targeted correctness at the hardest reachable point, not typical-case frequency: the question was never "how often does the transpiler return a wrong answer," but "can it, on an input where a right answer demonstrably exists."
+For a pass whose whole job is to return a correct layout or correctly report none exists, that narrower question is the one that matters -- a failure mode's rarity does not change whether it is a failure mode, and this project draws no conclusion here about how often real-world workloads land inside it.

 **The `layout_search=False` gate-count gap over the zero-swap baseline (69 vs.
 63 at 6x7) disappeared entirely at 8x8 (96 vs. 96), for a reason that is